 Across the street from the honey shop and the distillery is one of the coolest outdoor stores we have in town, called Sunrift Adventures.
 Whether you’re an outdoorsy person or not, you’ll want to stop in just to take a look at what they have to offer.
 There’s a pretty strong chance you’ll come out with some sort of sursy for yourself or someone else.

-Once you’re back on the trail from Traveler’s Rest, if you need a little more of an already scenic route, I love to veer off and ride around the lake at Furman University.
+Once you’re back on the trail, if you need a little more of an already scenic route, I love to veer off and ride around the lake at Furman University.
 It’s one of the prettiest college campuses I’ve ever seen and it’s nice to take a tiny detour to soak up what Furman has to offer.

-I have to say, after telling ya’ll about TR (Traveler’s Rest), I’m ready to hit the trail again!
+I have to say, after telling ya’ll about TR, I’m ready to hit the trail again!
 I know where I’ll be on the next sunny weekend.

 Have a great Sunday everyone!